Melaine DalibertNight Blossoms

 Records 24.06.2021

-The pianist and composer Melaine Dalibert returns to the algorithmic compositions he is so fond of for Night Blossoms, after having momentarily abandoned them on a previous record, more tinged with pop and quasi-romantic harmonies.
-With this album, just as successful, he demonstrates, if there was any doubt, that he is equally gifted in each of the two stylistic facets of his art.
+Pianist and composer Melaine Dalibert returns to the algorithmic compositions he is so fond of on Night Blossoms, having momentarily abandoned them on his previous album, which was more tinged with pop and quasi-romantic harmonies.
+With this equally successful album, he demonstrates, if there were any doubt, that he is equally gifted in each of the two stylistic facets of his art.

-From the very first seconds of "A rebours", the ear rests on a cottony bed of clouds, made almost tactile by the delicate sounds of the piano, which slowly spins out a long melody, patiently constructed in reverse, in stages.
-It begins its journey from the last note, which it repeats and fleshes out each time with new clusters of sounds that precede it, convolutions and whirlpools in which one lets oneself get lost, with the sole compass of a path that one knows one can turn back on.
+From the very first seconds of "A rebours", the ear rests on a cottony bed of clouds, rendered almost tactile by the delicate tones of the piano, which slowly churns out a long melody, patiently built backwards, in stages.
+Indeed, it begins its journey on the last note, which it repeats and fleshes out each time with new clusters of sounds that precede it, convolutions and whirlpools in which we let ourselves get lost, with only the compass of a path we know we'll have to retrace.

-The continuously swirling fog of notes on 'Windmill' evokes the hypnosis that can result from observing the grains of an hourglass slowly pouring out in a single movement, but whose trajectories of fall are always different.
-The record soon plunges us into an unspeakable melancholy, tinged with a deep nostalgia.
+The swirling fog of notes on "Windmill" evokes the hypnosis that can result from observing the grains of an hourglass slowly pouring out in a single movement, but whose trajectories of fall are always different.
+Before long, this record plunges us into an unspeakable melancholy, tinged with deep nostalgia.

 In this journey, there is still space to explore, which is made possible by the reverberation and echo effects delicately added by David Sylvian on "Yin" (4) and "Yang" (6).
-The ex-singer of the band Japan, collaborator of Ryuchi Sakamoto, Robert Fripp, Holger Czukay or Fennesz, elaborates a subtle electronic veil resonating on the already naturally reverberated acoustic of the piano, which benefits from a superb sound recording throughout the record.
-In between, 'Sister' (5) is like a minimalist jig that spins and dances with its haunting six-beat rhythm.
+The ex-singer of the band Japan, collaborator with Ryuchi Sakamoto, Robert Fripp, Holger Czukay and Fennesz among others, creates a subtle electronic veil resonating over the piano's already naturally reverberant acoustics, which are superbly recorded throughout the album.
+In between, "Sister" (5) is like a minimalist jig, spinning and dancing with its haunting six-beat rhythm.
 The record ends as if by surprise.
 It leaves us alone with the scent of night flowers...

 Guillaume Kosmicki

-third: interval of 3 notes, for example between C and E
+* tierce: interval of 3 notes, e.g. between C and E

-* fundamental: first note of a chord or scale
+* fondamentale: first note of a chord or scale

 * octave: interval of 8 notes (between a low C and a high C)